Muller's ratchet in a near-critical regime: tournament versus fitness proportional selection: Abstract

 \section{Abstract}

 Muller's ratchet, in its prototype version, models a haploid, asexual population whose size~$N$ is constant over the generations.
 Slightly deleterious mutations are acquired along the lineages at a constant rate, and individuals carrying less mutations have a selective advantage.
 The classical variant considers {\it fitness proportional} selection, but other fitness schemes are conceivable as well.
 Inspired by the work of Etheridge et al. \cite{EPW09} we propose a parameter scaling which fits well to the ``near-critical'' regime that was in the focus of \cite{EPW09} (and in which the mutation-selection ratio diverges logarithmically as $N\to \infty$).
-Using a Moran model, we investigate the``rule of thumb'' given in \cite{EPW09} for the click rate of the ``classical ratchet'' by putting it into the context of new results on the long-time evolution of the size of the best class of the ratchet with (binary) tournament selection, which (other than that of the classical ratchet) follows an autonomous dynamics up to the time of its extinction.
+Using a Moran model, we investigate the``rule of thumb'' given in \cite{EPW09} for the click rate of the ``classical ratchet'' by putting it into the context of new results on the long-time evolution of the size of the best class of the ratchet with (binary) tournament selection.
+This variant of Muller's ratchet was introduced in \cite{GSW23}, and was analysed there in a subcritical parameter regime.
+Other than that of the classical ratchet, the size of the best class of the tournament ratchet follows an autonomous dynamics up to the time of its extinction.
+It turns out that, under a suitable correspondence of the model parameters, this dynamics coincides with the so called Poisson profile approximation of the dynamics of the best class of the classical ratchet.

-In \cite{GSW23} it was discovered that the tournament ratchet has a hierarchy of dual processes which can be constructed on top of an Ancestral Selection graph with a Poisson decoration.
-For a regime in which the mutation/selection-ratio remains bounded away from 1, this was used in \cite{GSW23} to reveal the asymptotics of the click rates as well as that of the type frequency profile between clicks.
-We will describe how these ideas can be extended to the near-critical regime in which the mutation-selection ratio of the tournament ratchet converges to 1 as $N\to \infty$.